Interstate Commission on the Potomac River Basin

 1986 – All major waste water treatment plants in the metro Washington area have achieved phosphorus removal.
 DC initiates a phosphate detergent ban.
 SAV distribution is now 3,600 acres.
 Mechanical harvesting of hydrilla is initiated.
 Avtex on the Shenandoah River is listed as an EPA Superfund site.

 1987 – The Clean Water Act is revised.
 The second Chesapeake Bay Agreement is signed.
-Anacostia Watershed Restoration Committee (AWRC), consisting of DC, MD, Montgomery, MD and Prince Georges, MD, Counties, and the ACE, is formed.
+Anacostia Watershed Restoration Committee (AWRC), consisting of DC, MD, Counties of Montgomery and Prince Georges in MD, and the USACE, is formed.
 A cooperative agreement to develop a plan for acid mine drainage abatement is signed by WV and MD.
 A basin-wide phosphate detergent ban is recommended by ICPRB.
 DC fishing regulations are put into effect.
 Maryland declares Savage River a Trophy Trout Stream.

 1988 – Blue Plains starts removing chlorine.
 A survey finds 78 species of fish in the metro Washington Potomac.
 VA initiates a phosphate ban.
 The [second] Anacostia Watershed Restoration Agreement is signed.
 The First Maryland International Canoe/Kayak Classic is held on Savage River.
 DC issues fishing licenses.
 The DC swirl concentrator is dedicated on the Anacostia.